-The $185 million program will create vibrant neighbourhoods with housing that is safe, secure and modern.
+The $185 million program will create housing that is safe, secure and modern.

 The estates will have:

-- A mix of social and private housing
+- A mix of social and private and affordable housing

-- 10 per cent more social housing properties
+- At least 10 per cent more social housing properties

 The new homes will be:

 - Built to modern standards and in line with the Better apartments design standards

 - Energy efficient – homes will be rated 7 stars on the Nationwide House Energy Rating Scheme (NatHERS) system